-Do you feel as though law enforcement enforces laws that are unconstitutional?
-Do law enforcement officers seem a little bit overzealous in regard to exercising their perceived authority?
+Do you feel as though law enforcement enforces unconstitutional laws?
+Do law enforcement officers seem a little overzealous in exercising their perceived authority?
 What do you feel when you see a cop behind you?
 Chances are that the majority of you will answer these questions in a negative light.
 This even includes those who currently serve in uniform, as I have heard the complaints and the jokes.
-Perhaps the best question to ask is, “Do we really live in a police state”?
+Perhaps the best question is, “Do we live in a police state“?

-In order to effectively answer this question, one must first understand what a police state really is.
-Simply seeing an abundance of law enforcement or equipment does not necessarily mean you are living in a police state and neither do all the references to “1984”.
-To have an actual police state, there are a couple of criteria that must be present first.
+To effectively answer this question, one must first understand what a police state really is.
+Simply seeing an abundance of law enforcement or equipment does not necessarily mean you live in a police state, nor do all the references to “1984”.
+To have an actual police state, a couple of criteria must be present first.

 A police state is a totalitarian state controlled by a political police force that secretly supervises the citizens’ activities.
 A more detailed way to say this would be that it is an order of police who are put in place that is not recognized by the Constitution, who enforce a system of government that is centralized and dictatorial and requires complete subservience to the state while also secretly supervises the citizens’ activities.

 This illustrates our current state of affairs.
-It is kind of creepy how spot on this really is.
-One could begin to see why so many would suggest that such a state even exists when we acknowledge that the NSA is listening in on conversations, or that we are being watched without consent via traffic, highway, and stoplight cameras.
-Never mind that these actions violate the Constitution, why are people not angry in general?
+It is creepy how spot-on this really is.
+One could see why so many would suggest that such a state even exists when we acknowledge that the NSA is listening in on conversations or that we are being watched without consent via traffic, highway, and stoplight cameras.
+Never mind that these actions violate the Constitution; why are people not angry in general?
 Regardless, to give the benefit of the doubt, let us explore this in a little more detail.

 The Agencies to Consider:

 Discoverpolicing.org states that there are many different types of law enforcement agencies, from small-town police departments to large federal agencies.
-To date, there are roughly 65 federal agencies and 27 offices of inspector general that employ full time personnel authorized to make arrests and carry firearms.
+To date, roughly 65 federal agencies and 27 inspector general offices employ full-time personnel authorized to make arrests and carry firearms.
 Federal officers’ duties include police response and patrol, criminal investigation and enforcement, inspections, security and protection, court operations, and corrections (Types of Law Enforcement Agencies, 2013).

-Local Police—municipal, county, tribal, and regional police that derive authority from the local governing body that created it.
+Local police—municipal, county, tribal, and regional police that derive authority from the local governing body that created it.
 This is usually a corporate law situation and not a Constitutional law situation.
-The primary purpose is to uphold the laws of the jurisdiction, enforce UCC law, provide patrol, and investigate local crimes.
+The primary purpose is to uphold the jurisdiction’s laws, enforce UCC law, patrol, and investigate local crimes.

-State Police / Highway Patrol—State police often perform police duties to include highway patrol and statewide investigations.
+State Police / Highway Patrol—State police often perform police duties, including highway patrol and statewide investigations.
 State police usually assist local police with investigations and emergencies that extend beyond the resources and jurisdictional boundaries of the local agency, and the power is derived out of permission from the state itself.

 Special Jurisdiction Police—These include parks, schools and universities, hospitals, housing authorities, and government buildings.
-Their authority is derived from the local governing body that created it as well.
+Their power is also derived from the local governing body that created it.

-Sheriffs and Deputies—Generally sheriff’s offices are granted authority by the State Constitution to enforce state law at the local county level.
+Sheriffs and Deputies—The State Constitution grants Sheriff’s offices authority to enforce state law at the local county level.
 The Sheriff is publicly elected, and Deputies commonly run the local jail, serve warrants and court summons, and respond to calls for service in areas outside local police jurisdictions.

 Immediately we have a problem.
-Why does only one agency actually derive its authority by the Constitution?
+Why does only one agency actually derive its authority from the Constitution?
 Why are the majority of the agencies not led by publically elected officials?